ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 communication of shared secrets, currently a weak point in that portion of the infrastructure.

-From authoritative servers to recursive servers, in situations in which both are part of a common trust-group or have access to the same non-public or split-horizon zone data, client authentication allows authoritative servers to give selective access to specific recursive servers.
+From authoritative servers to recursive servers {{?RFC9499}}, in situations in which both are part of a common trust-group or have access to the same non-public or split-horizon zone data, client authentication allows authoritative servers to give selective access to specific recursive servers.
 Alternatively, some